adrianHards/learning-frontend/README.md

 # Front-End Resources

 A collection of free front-end, JavaScript-centric, resources.
 I recommend starting with this [roadmap](https://roadmap.sh/frontend) 💜.
 You'll often see Udemy courses being recommended, and while I'm sure they're great, they cost money and there seems to be plenty of great free material out there so I won't bother mentioning them here.
 <br>
 <br>
-💜's are reserved for resources I've used and recommend.
+Some sections are incomplete (🚧). 💜's are reserved for resources I've used and recommend.
 If you find this page helpful, please give it a star! 🌟 <strong>And remember, build as much as you can!</strong>
 <br>

 ## Table of Contents